Code-Screen/Code-Screen.github.io/docs/deleting-candidates.md

 <br>

-As stated in the pop-up, for candidates that have either Passed or Failed the assessment, we will keep the candidates' results on our systems, so you can retrieve them at any time by messaging us on our live chat or via <a href="mailto:hello@codescreen.com">email</a>.
-You can also request us to delete the results permanently, again by messaging us on our live chat or via email.

-For candidates that are still In Progress, these will be deleted permanently, so please be sure before clicking the `Delete` button.

-Once you click the blue `Delete` button, the candidates will no longer appear in the Candidate list table for that assessment.
+As stated in the pop-up, once you delete a candidate, all of their data for that assessment will be deleted forever (including their GitHub repo), so please keep this mind before deleting a candidate.